TODAY’S CANDIDATE: Public Pay Phones in the Developed World

 Old people, don’t be frightened by the new!

 Your past is below – and it’s icky oily plastic!

 Gallery: Case Study of Irrelevance & Neglect

-The Funk-Caked NTT Public Phone of the New Osaka Train Station
+Behold the Funk-Caked NTT Public Phone of the New Osaka Train Station.

 Click images for full size: